 Before switching to this DIY shampoo bar I had to wash my hair everyday.
 Otherwise, my hair looked greasy and gross, and my scalp itched like crazy.
 After switching, I shampoo and use this DIY shampoo bar once every 3 days or so.
 My hair now stays clean, and my scalp stays calm between washes.

 You might need to use the DIY shampoo bar for about 2 weeks before seeing its full benefits.
 I went through a 2-week transition period.
 But my hubby and little one didn’t.
 During my transition period, my hair was greasy and oily.
-I think it was because my hair didn’t know that my shampoo was no longer striping my hair of its natural serum.
-This probably led to an overproduction of hair serum.
+I think it was because my hair didn’t know that my shampoo was no longer striping my hair of its natural sebum.
+This probably led to an overproduction of hair sebum.
 Also during this transition period, my hair was detoxing the chemicals left behind by store-bought liquid shampoos.
 Everything was fine after about 2 weeks.
 Be patient.
 You will have soft and moisturized hair after this transition period.

 That’s it!
 That’s how you make your own DIY shampoo bar.
 You don’t need a store-bought liquid shampoo that’s loaded with hard to pronounce, and potentially harmful chemicals.
 Treat your hair right.
 Use a DIY shampoo bar.
 It’s super easy to make.
 The toughest part is waiting 4 weeks for the DIY shampoo bar to dry/cure.
 Will you be giving this DIY shampoo bar recipe a try?
 I’d love to know how you like it.
 If you don’t want to make your own, you can buy this shampoo bar at my etsy store.
 Happy soaping!